BitcoinDesign/Guide/guide/glossary.md

 ### Non-custodial / Custodial wallet

-_Also known as unhosted / self-Hosted / hosted wallet._
+_Also known as unhosted / self-hosted / hosted wallet._

 A non-custodial wallet-application implies that the private key and/or recovery phrase is in full control of the end-user.
 This means that transactions can never be made without the user's direct action.
 It also means that should the user forget or misplace their recovery phrase, wallet-application makers cannot help restore access to the funds in the bitcoin wallet. _This guide is focused on non-custodial wallets._